AbdeljalilRajli/RideList/README.md

 ## 🚧 Future Enhancements

+- User account management with secure login.
 - Integration with payment gateways for car bookings.
-- User account management with secure login.
-- Adding AI-driven car recommendations based on user preferences.